 Funder: National Institutes of Health

-Funding Amounts: Estimated total program funding: $3,900,000; U54 cooperative agreement; typical project period and award size to be specified in FOA.
+Funding Amounts: Estimated total program funding: $3,900,000; award size and duration to be detailed in the official NOFO.

 Key Information: This is a forecasted opportunity; applications are not yet being solicited.

-The NIH Common Fund, in partnership with other NIH Institutes and Centers, is planning to release a Notice of Funding Opportunity (NOFO) for the Precision Medicine with Artificial Intelligence - Integrating Imaging with Multimodal Data (PRIMED-AI) program.
-This initiative aims to establish a Validation Center to serve as an independent hub for third-party verification, validation, and uncertainty quantification of AI-enabled, image-based, multimodal Clinical Decision Support (CDS) tools.
-The Center will systematically retest and harmonize PRIMED-AI deliverables to comprehensively characterize the performance and reliability of these CDS tools, which are designed to enhance personalized medicine for patients with chronic and other health conditions.
+The National Institutes of Health (NIH) Common Fund, in collaboration with other NIH Institutes and Centers, intends to release a Notice of Funding Opportunity (NOFO) for a Validation Center as part of the Precision Medicine with Artificial Intelligence—Integrating Imaging with Multimodal Data (PRIMED-AI) program.
+The Validation Center will serve as an independent hub for third-party verification, validation, and uncertainty quantification of AI-enabled, image-based, multimodal Clinical Decision Support (CDS) tools.
+Its mission is to systematically retest and harmonize PRIMED-AI deliverables, providing comprehensive characterization of CDS tool performance to enhance their reliability and integration into personalized medicine for chronic and other health conditions.